Savilus/online-shop/README.md

 ***
 ### Introduce
 ***
-This project is fully working web application which is an online store.
+This project is fully functioning web application that is an online shop.
-The main part is REST API which allows users:
+The main part is REST API that allows users:
 - sell and buy items
 - manage sales
 - managing users